m4xx101/official-blog-website/content/post/insta_hack.md

 ```
 All data and information provided on this website is for informational & Educational purposes only.
 This Website reserves the right to make changes in the policy of this blog anytime and without prior notice.

 I will not be responsible for any action performed by any reader.
 I mostly focus on Programming, Tutorials, Security Guide, Pentesting tutorials and Ethical hacking.
-If you planned to use the content for illegal purpose, please leave this site immediately.
+If you planned to use the content for an illegal purpose, please leave this site immediately.
 ```

 ### Alright, Let's Get started.!

-There are many technique is available for instagram hacking, today in this blog we are going to talk about mainly 2 types of Techniques which i use to performe pentest against accounts
+There are many techniques is available for Instagram hacking, today in this blog we are going to talk about mainly 2 types of Techniques which I use to perform pentest against accounts

 - Phishing
-- Bruteforcing or Dictionery attack
+- Bruteforcing or Dictionary attack

 # Phishing :